g3nj1z/Jom-Belajar-Django-Blog/README.md

-# Jom-Belajar-Django
+# Jom-Belajar-Django Blog
-Django Workshop created for Beginner
+Django Workshop Series created for Zero to Hero

 ### Learn Django
 - Building an application